mrazomej/phd/src/chapter_05/section_08_channel_capacity.md

 #### (ii) Non-Gaussian Noise Distributions.

-For the construction of the probability distributions used in the main text ([@Fig:ch3_fig04]), we utilized the first six moments of the protein distribution.
+For the construction of the probability distributions used in Chapter 3 ([@Fig:ch3_fig04]), we utilized the first six moments of the protein distribution.
 The maximum entropy formalism tells us that the more constraints we include in the inference, the closer the maximum entropy distribution will be